kubeshop/testkube/docs/installing.md

 ## **Manual Download**

-If you don't want automatic scripts or package managers you can always do a manual install:
+If you don't want to use scripts or package managers you can always do a manual install:

-1. Download binary with the version of your choice and platform of your choice [here](https://github.com/kubeshop/testkube/releases)
+1. Download the binary for the version and platform of your choice [here](https://github.com/kubeshop/testkube/releases)
 2. Unpack it.
-For example, (tar -zxvf testkube_0.6.5_Linux_arm64.tar.gz) for Linux
+For example, in Linux use (tar -zxvf testkube_1.5.1_Linux_arm64.tar.gz)
 3. Move it to a location in the PATH.
 For example, `mv  testkube_0.6.5_Linux_arm64/kubectl-testkube /usr/local/bin/kubectl-testkube`.

-For Windows, you will need to unpack the binary and add it to `%PATH%` as well.
+For Windows, you will need to unpack the binary and add it to the `%PATH%` as well.

 If you use a package manager that we don't support, please let us know here [#161](https://github.com/kubeshop/testkube/issues/161).

-# **2. Testkube Server Componets**
+# **2. Testkube Server Components**
 To deploy Testkube to your K8s cluster you will need the following packages installed:
 - [Kubectl docs](https://kubernetes.io/docs/tasks/tools/)
 - [Helm docs](https://helm.sh/docs/intro/install/#through-package-managers)

-## Using Testkube's CLI to deploy the Server Components
+## Using Testkube's CLI to Deploy the Server Components
-The Testkube CLI provides an command to deploy the Testkube server components to your cluster easly.
+The Testkube CLI provides a command to easly deploy the Testkube server components to your cluster.
 Run:
 ```shell
 testkube init
 ```
-note: you must have your KUBECONFIG ponting to the desired location of the installation.
+note: you must have your KUBECONFIG pointing to the desired location of the installation.

 The above command will install the following components in your Kubernetes cluster: